0

 Seed Sowing Depth: 1/2-1" deep

-Sowing Outdoors: Sow after last frost when soil temperature is over 70ºF.
+Sowing Outdoors: Sow after the last frost when the soil temperature is over 70ºF.
 Sow a few seeds every 36-48".

 How much does a packet plant: 12-15 foot single row, 3-5 hills

-Tips: Plant Green Striped Cushaw Winter Squash in fertile soil, amended with compost or well rotted manure and keep well watered.
-They benefit from growing on black plastic and by using row covers for weed, insect control, and more rapid growth.
+Tips: Plant Green Striped Cushaw Winter Squash in fertile soil, amended with compost or well-rotted manure, and keep well watered.
+They benefit from growing on black plastic and using row covers for weed, insect control, and rapid growth.